-Honours Degree of Bachelor of Speech and Hearing Sciences (BSpHearingSc (Hons)) Honours Degree of Bachelor of Technology (Information & Communication Systems (BInfoCommSys) (Hons))
+Honours Degree of Bachelor of Speech and Hearing Sciences (BSpHearingSc (Hons))

 Honours Degree of Bachelor of Technology (Optoelectronics) (BTech (Hons) (Optoel))

 The above Honours degrees are available in a wide range of subject areas.
 They are not normally available by distance education.